 The moment you understand your potential visitor’s logic during a search process and link it with your blog through updated content, will be the day you start winning.
 Always remember that users will not think about keywords you would choose for your article, they will type theirs and would like to find some results.
 You in turn are interested in being among those results.

 Don’t be shy about using keywords your competitors chose.
-Your main goal is to be the first, so it means a little fight on the SERP for the highest position.
+Your main goal is to be the first, so it means a little fight on the SERP for the highest position for certain keywords.
 They’ll do the same as soon as they understand that you are a decent rival.
 Just relax and use all your given opportunities.

-Instead of conducting a time-wasting brain storming you can use a tip for this step: WebCEO’s Keyword Research Tool which will help you to find the best keywords for your updated post and spy on those keywords which your competitors use.
+Instead of conducting a time-wasting brain storming you can use a tip for this step: the WebCEO Keyword Research Tool which will help you to find the best keywords for your updated post:

 3. Rewriting, Structuring and Usage of Visual Media

 After comprehensive analysis you can apply the following content optimization strategies and start the process of updating the stuff.
 You can either rewrite old stuff, by adding new points to the old text, or rewrite it from the ground up.
 However, it is always better to mainly just touch up the old content, because it already has backlinks and authority.